semperton/multi-base/README.md

 ```
 Multibase requires PHP 7.4+ and the mbstring extension

-> Tip: Install the GMP extension for faster base conversion
+> Tip: Install the GMP extension for faster base conversion up to base 62

 ## Package
 Included base transcoders: